TalnUPF/praat_web/README.md

 > mvn package

 You will also need to download Praat and define its directory in the web.xml file before packaging.
-You can download out extended version of Praat from here: https://github.com/TalnUPF/praat
+You can download the source code of out extended version of Praat from here: https://github.com/TalnUPF/praat/tree/upf

 ## demo definition